xiaoxiae/Robotics-Simplified-Website/docs/drivetrain-control/arcade-drive.md

 ## Visualization
-Here is a quick interactive visualization of the sorts of values our function sets the motors to for different values of `x` and `y`:
+Here is a quick interactive visualization of the sorts of values our function sets the motors to for different values of $$x$$ and $$y$$:

 <div id="sketch-holder"></div>
 <script src="../../assets/js/p5.min.js"></script>